The Rose Garden

 Over time raised beds with improved soil were installed to boost the health of the roses which don’t typically do well in our light soils.
 Thuja lobbii was selected for the original hedge enclosing the garden and the old tennis court, but sadly due to old age and winter damage some sections had to be removed in autumn 2013 and replaced with English Yew.

 In the autumn of 2016 Lord Cholmondeley decided that it was time to revitalise the whole area surrounding the rose garden.
-The tennis court and its fences and hedging were removed to be replaced by a croquet lawn on which visitors could play, whilst more Yew hedging was planted to surround the new lawn and keep seclusion form the rose garden.
-All existing plant material was removed from the rose garden beds as much of the plants were tired and suffering from disease, whilst the raised beds were lowered and fresh soil imported (see photograph above).
-In a new look for 2017 there will be around 350 new roses introduced all underplanted with herbs, to create a garden full of colour and fragrance.
+The tennis court and its fences and hedging were removed to be replaced by a croquet lawn on which visitors in the future could play croquet, whilst more Yew hedging was planted to surround the new lawn and keep seclusion from the rose garden.
+All existing plant material including the original roses were removed from the rose garden beds as much of the plants were tired and suffering from disease, whilst the raised beds were lowered and fresh soil imported (see photograph above).
+In 2017 the Rose Garden was completely replanted with around 350 new roses to create a garden full of colour and fragrance in the future.